Theory: Initial Conditions

 \[\begin{equation} I_{lm'}^\nu = \int \dd\rr\ \Omega_{lm'}^{\nu*}(\rr) \hat{V}_{\rm{c}} \psi_0(\rr). \end{equation}\]

 The original WFAT gives the instantaneous tunneling ionization rate $w=\dd W/\dd t$, however, without the dependence of $\kt$.
-In order to apply WFAT to prepare initial conditions of the electron samples, we have to reform the original WFAT to include $\kt$-dependent rate.
+To adapt WFAT for preparing initial conditions of the electron samples, it is necessary to reformulate the original WFAT to incorporate a $\kt$-dependent rate.
 Here we adopt the $\kt$-dependence in MO-ADK, which gives

 \[\begin{equation} \dd W/\dd t \dd \kkt \propto \kt^{2\abs{m}} \ee^{-\kappa \kt^2/F} \end{equation}\]